 Taxonomic distribution between data collections

-Studies of species richness and biodiversity depend on sampling a representative cross section of ecosystems, and thus benefit from a broad representation across taxonomic groups.
-To examine the overall taxonomic distribution across the spatial data collections, we grouped species by taxonomic class and data source (IUCN, AquaMaps, or both), and examined the proportion of each class represented in each data source category.
-Since biodiversity studies often rely on both spatial distribution and indicators of species health, we further divided the data by whether species had been evaluated for the IUCN Red List of Threatened Species.
+To examine the overall taxonomic distribution across the spatial data collections, we grouped species by taxonomic class and data source (IUCN, AquaMaps, or both), and examined the proportion of each class represented in each data source category. we further divided the data by whether species had been evaluated for the IUCN Red List of Threatened Species.